Notice of Pre-AIA or AIA Status

 Therefore it would have been obvious to one of ordinary skill in the art of medical image transfer before the effective filing date of the claimed invention to modify the system of Choudhury to map imaging data which has been validated, by a receiver system, based on the plurality of predefined standards as taught by VanNostrand since the claimed invention is only a combination of these old and well known elements which would have performed the same function in combination as each did separately.
 In the present case Choudhury already discloses the receiver system receiving medical imaging data in a plurality of predefined standards and mapping the imaging data, and validating the received imaging data based on the standards and mapping the validated data as taught by VanNostrand would perform that same function in Choudhury, making the results predictable to one of ordinary skill in the art (MPEP 2143).

-Therefore it would have been obvious to one of ordinary skill in the art of medical image processing before the effective filing date of the claimed invention to modify the combination of Choudhury, Gazelle, and VanNostrand to generate reconstruction data based on stored medical imaging data and an input received from a user and validate the reconstruction data based on a plurality of predefined clinical rules and set of constant fields as taught by Gendron since the claimed invention is only a combination of these old and well known elements which would have performed the same function in combination as each did separately.
-In the present case the combination of Choudhury, Gazelle, and VanNostrand already teaches storing DICOM files for display (see e.g. Choudhury [26]), and generating reconstruction data based on the stored data and a user input followed by validating the reconstruction data based on predefined clinical rules and constant fields as taught by Gendron would perform that same function in Choudhury, Gazelle, and VanNostrand, making the results predictable to one of ordinary skill in the art (MPEP 2143).
+Therefore it would have been obvious to one of ordinary skill in the art of medical image processing before the effective filing date of the claimed invention to modify the combination of Choudhury, Gazelle, and VanNostrand to generate reconstruction data based on stored medical imaging data and validate the reconstruction data based on a plurality of predefined clinical rules and set of constant fields as taught by Gendron since the claimed invention is only a combination of these old and well known elements which would have performed the same function in combination as each did separately.
+In the present case the combination of Choudhury, Gazelle, and VanNostrand already teaches storing DICOM files for display (see e.g. Choudhury [26]), and generating reconstruction data based on the stored data followed by validating the reconstruction data based on predefined clinical rules and constant fields as taught by Gendron would perform that same function in Choudhury, Gazelle, and VanNostrand, making the results predictable to one of ordinary skill in the art (MPEP 2143).

 Omernick lastly teaches that it was old and well known in the art of medical image processing before the effective filing date of the claimed invention to generate reconstruction data based on an orientation parameter of an image received from a user (Figure 3, [17], and [42]-[44] describe a user entering a value for image orientation which is then used to generate the reconstructed image based on the orientation).

 Therefore it would have been obvious to one of ordinary skill in the art of medical image processing before the effective filing date of the claimed invention to modify the combination of Choudhury, Gazelle, VanNostrand, and Gendron to generate reconstruction data based on an orientation parameter of an image received from a user as taught by Omernick since the claimed invention is only a combination of these old and well known elements which would have performed the same function in combination as each did separately.
-In the present case the combination of Choudhury, Gazelle, VanNostrand, and Gendron already teaches generating reconstruction data based on the stored data and a user input, and having the user input include image orientation as taught by Omernick would perform that same function in Choudhury, Gazelle, VanNostrand, and Gendron, making the results predictable to one of ordinary skill in the art (MPEP 2143).
+In the present case the combination of Choudhury, Gazelle, VanNostrand, and Gendron already teaches generating reconstruction data based on the stored data, and generating the reconstruction data by including image orientation as taught by Omernick would perform that same function in Choudhury, Gazelle, VanNostrand, and Gendron, making the results predictable to one of ordinary skill in the art (MPEP 2143).

 With respect to claim 2, Choudhury/Gazelle/VanNostrand/Gendron/Omernick teach the method of claim 1.
 Choudhury further discloses: